Retrieval Practice for Secondary: KS3-4 Strategies That Stick

 Cumulative Exams: GCSE and A-Level exams aren't unit tests; they're cumulative.
 Learners must retrieve information from months ago.
 Retrieval practice with spacing maintains old knowledge while building new knowledge.

 Transfer Demands: Exam questions require applying knowledge to novel contexts.
-Interleaved retrieval practice (mixing topics and problem types during learning) trains transfer better than blocked practice (same type repeated).
+Interleaved retrieval practice means mixing topics and problem types during learning.
+This trains transfer better than blocked practice, where the same type is repeated.

 Independent Learning: Learners revise outside lessons.
 Retrieval practice (self-testing, past papers, problem-solving) is more effective than passive review for home learning.

-The testing effect, first documented by Roediger and Karpicke (2006), is simple: retrieving information makes it stronger than studying the same information repeatedly without retrieval.
+The testing effect was documented in early experimental work such as Gates (1917), while Roediger and Karpicke (2006) provided influential modern evidence: retrieving information makes it stronger than studying the same information repeatedly without retrieval.

 Mechanism 1: Retrieval Strengthens Encoding